You can control access to the management services of Sophos Firewall from custom and default zones using the local service ACL (Access Control List).

 - To generate a public-private key pair, use SSH tools (example: PuTTYgen).

-- Go to Administration > Device access, and scroll down to Public key authentication for admin.
-Add the public key.
+- Go to Administration > Device access, scroll down to Public key authentication for admin, and add the public key.

 Share the private key with the administrator who needs to access the CLI.